Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Methodology

-We consider two sample benchmark points, namely, $m_{h}$ = 40 GeV and 60 GeV, while fixing $m_{H}$ = 125 GeV, within a 2HDM Type-II (2HDM-II henceforth), which have been tested against theoretical and experimental constraints by using 2HDMC \cite{Eriksson:2010zzb}, HiggsBounds \cite{Bechtle:2013wla}, HiggsSignals \cite{Bechtle:2013xfa} as well as checking flavour contraints with SuperISO \cite{Mahmoudi:2009zz}. {We generate samples of ${\cal O}(10^5)$ events, with $\sqrt{s}=13 $ TeV.} The production and decay rates for the process $pp\to H\to hh\to b\bar b b\bar b$ are presented in Tab.~\ref{tab:params}, alongside the 2HDM-II input parameters.
-(Notice that the $H$ and $h$ decay widths are of order MeV, hence much smaller than the detector resolutions in two- and four-jet invariant masses, respectively, so that the Higgs states can essentially be treated as on-shell.)
+The production and decay rates for the subprocesses $gg$, $q\bar q$ $\to H\to hh\to b\bar b b\bar b$ are presented in Tab.~\ref{tab:params}, alongside the 2HDM-II input parameters.
+(Notice that the $H$ and $h$ decay widths are of order MeV: since this is much smaller than the detector resolutions in two-jet and four-jet invariant masses, the Higgs states can essentially be treated as on-shell.)
 In the calculation of the overall cross section, the renormalisation and factorisation scales were both set to be $H_{T}/2$, where $H_T$ is the sum of the transverse energy of each parton.
 The Parton Distribution Function (PDF) set used was ${\tt NNPDF23_{\bf -}lo_{\bf -}as_{\bf -}0130_{\bf -}qed}$ \cite{Ball:2014uwa}.
-Finally, in order to carry out a realistic MC simulation, the toolbox described in Fig.~\ref{fig:toolbox} was used to generate and analyse events \cite{Alwall:2014hca,Sjostrand:2007gs,Conte:2012fm,Conte:2018vmg}\footnote{Note that we use the Leading Order (LO) normalisation for the signal cross sections here, for consistency with the fact that most of the background ones in our forthcoming analysis are only implemented at LO.
-While this affects our final results on event rates and significances, we re-instate here that the main purpose of our paper is to assess the jet clustering performance, rather then the exact values of signal and backgrounds rates.}.
+Finally, in order to carry out a realistic MC simulation, the toolbox described in Fig.~\ref{fig:toolbox} was used to generate and analyse events \cite{Alwall:2014hca,Sjostrand:2007gs,Conte:2012fm,Conte:2018vmg}\footnote{Note that we use the Leading Order (LO) normalisation for the signal cross sections here, to be consistent with the LO implementation of the background cross sections below.
+This affects our final results on event rates and significances.
+However, the main purpose of our paper is to assess the performances and consequences of jet clustering algorithms, which should be unaffected by the exact values of signal and backgrounds rates.}.

 \tikzstyle{node} = [rectangle, rounded corners, minimum width=3cm, minimum height=1cm,text centered, draw=black] \tikzstyle{arrow} = [thick,->,>=stealth]